Skare69/Nemo/README.md

 ﻿# Nemo

 Nemo is a simple dictionary-based passphrase generator written in Go.
-It generates "secure" (by the means of length and complexity) passphrases that are still easy to memorize.
+It can generate "secure" (by the means of length and complexity) passphrases that are still easy to memorize.

 # Usage